vulcanize/btc-ipld-indexer/documentation/resync.md

 Option to remove data may be needed for bad/deprecated data or to prepare for breaking changes to the db schemas.

-Resetting the validation level of data is useful for designating ranges of data for resyncing by an ongoing ipfs-blockchain-watcher backfill process.
+Resetting the validation level of data is useful for designating ranges of data for resyncing by an ongoing ipld-btc-indexer backfill process.

 ### Command

-Usage: `./ipfs-blockchain-watcher resync --config={config.toml}`
+Usage: `./ipld-btc-indexer resync --config={config.toml}`

 Configuration can also be done through CLI options and/or environmental variables.
-CLI options can be found using `./ipfs-blockchain-watcher resync --help`.
+CLI options can be found using `./ipld-btc-indexer resync --help`.

 ### Config